Authenticating Google connectors

 Due to particulars around how the API works, for certain Google services, you will need to whitelist the Tray.io app in the G-Suite admin interface.
 These services are:

-Note: This step does not give any access to your Google accounts and applications, it only means that Authentications created with the Tray.io app will be allowed - as per step 2 below.
+Note: Whitelisting does not grant access to your Google accounts; it only allows authentications created with the Tray.io app.

 Once you have whitelisted the Tray.io OAuth2 app, you will now be able to create authentications for Gmail, BigQuery and AdWords.